 Kerry lives on Salt Spring Island where she plays in the Bach on the Rock Chamber Orchestra, the Wind Warning Quintet, and also the Faire Wyndes Quintet on Gabriola Island.
 She is the principal bassoonist of the Civic Orchestra of Victoria.

 Kerry is passionate about baroque music.
 She has participated in baroque music workshops and masterclasses in Canada, the USA and Europe.
 She was rewarded the Early Music Vancouver Scholarship in 2018 and 2020, and the San Francisco Early Music Society Scholarship in 2019.
 Kerry is currently pursuing a master’s degree in Musicology at the University of Victoria.

 John Kyle – Secretary and Treasurer

 Being a fan of music from the late 70’s and early 80’s John thought Early Music meant Elvis and The Everly Brothers.
-He is learning to appreciate Bach, Boismortier, and Buxteheude and will soon delve into Charpentier, Corelli, and Couperin.
-John brings to the Board of Salt Spring Baroque his experiences gained as treasurer and board member at another non profit society, as an adult education volunteer, and from twenty years of work at a multinational company.
+He is learning to appreciate Bach, Boismortier, and Buxteheude and may soon delve into Charpentier, Corelli, and Couperin.
+John brings to the Board of Salt Spring Baroque his experiences gained from being on the boards of other non profit societies, as an adult education volunteer, and from twenty years of work at a multinational company.